JCiechanowski93/Sit-On-Chair-Advanced/README.md

-"# Sit-On-Chair-Advanced"
+"#Sit-On-Chair-Advanced"

-This is the remake of my first landing page, i upgraded it with Resposive Web Desing and JavaScript functionality (siple slider, burger menu icon with side navigation menu bar).
+This is the remake of my first landing page, i upgraded it with Resposive Web Desing and JavaScript functionality (simple slider, burger menu icon with side navigation menu bar).

 I used HTML, SASS and Vanilla JavaScript.